TobiasPSP/doneland_sources/Components/Microcontroller/README.md

 Both have their place in the DIY ecosystem, and choosing between them depends on your priorities: cost, quality, or brand trust.

+## What's Next?

+If you're looking for more information about the different types and models of microcontrollers, check out [this comprehensive list](https://done.land/components/microcontroller/families/).
+It covers a wide range of microcontroller families to help you find the one that best suits your needs.

+Ready to begin your microcontroller journey?
+Dive in and get started with [these simple steps](https://done.land/components/microcontroller/firststeps/).
+This guide will walk you through the basics and help you kick off your first project with confidence.